-We are pleased to announce that in September the Group signed a distribution agreement with Enotria, a leading premium wine and spirits distributor.
+The Group is in discussion regarding a distribution agreement with Enotria, a leading premium wine and spirits distributor.
 This approach will support our internal UK Trade distribution capabilities and should start to drive incremental sales in Q4 2024.

 International

 Our wines are now distributed to 37 countries around the world as we grow the Gusbourne brand globally, working with specialist distribution partners in each individual territory.
 International sales improved by 13% (2023: -7%).